larryaasen/upgrader/README.md

 <br/>
 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/upgraderpackage.svg?style=social&label=Follow%20%40upgraderpackage)](https://twitter.com/upgraderpackage)

-When a newer app version is availabe in the app store, a simple alert prompt widget or card is displayed.
-With today's modern app stores, there is little need to persuade users to upgrade because most of them are already using the auto upgrade feature.
+When a newer app version is availabe in the app store, a simple alert prompt or card is displayed.
+With today's modern app stores, there is little need to persuade users to upgrade because most are already using the auto upgrade feature.
 However, there may be times when an app needs to be updated more quickly than usual, and nagging a user to upgrade will entice the upgrade sooner.
-Also, with Flutter supporting more than just Android and iOS app stores in the future, it will become more likely that users on other app stores need to be nagged about upgrading.
+Also, with Flutter supporting more than just Android and iOS platforms in the future, it will become more likely that users on other app stores need to be nagged about upgrading.

+### UI
 The UI comes in two flavors: alert or card.
 The [UpgradeAlert](#alert-example) class is used to display the popup alert prompt, and the [UpgradeCard](#card-example) class is used to display the inline material design card.

+### Localization
 The text displayed in the upgrader package is localized in many languages, and supports customization.

+### Release Notes
 The release notes are displayed by default when a new version is available.
+On Android the release notes are taken from the the WHAT'S NEW section on Google Play.
 On iOS the release notes are taken from the App Store What's New section.
 For [appcast](#appcast)), the release notes are taken from the description field.

 ## Alert Example